The Clarke family loves camping in Wales and they’re always discovering new places.

-“We went with our three teenagers to the Lleyn Peninsular in North Wales for a long camping weekend over the summer.
+“We went with our three teenagers to the Llyn Peninsular in North Wales for a long camping weekend last summer.
 The weather was glorious, so all the campsites we liked the sound of (based on proximity to the sea), were fully booked,” says Diane.

-It wasn’t anywhere near full, so there was lots of space; the views of the coast and Snowdonia were spectacular, and the owner was very friendly.
+“There was lots of space; the views of the coast and Snowdonia were spectacular, and the owner was very friendly.
 Best of all, the toilet block was very modern and one of the nicest we’ve ever come across in Britain!

-The Lleyn Peninsular is also highly recommended.
+“The peninsular itself is also highly recommended.
 We explored four beaches, all of them very different.

 - Abersoch was our least favourite, as it wasn’t pretty and was very crowded.